alu0101056944/imagosproject/docs/design_changes.md

 ## Scrapped TWScoreSystem and RegionOfInterest classes, not needed due to low complexity of the DSLScoringSystem class.

 ## In roi() of DSLScoreSystem, score must come last.

+## Atlas comparison class not used, so it was deleted.